krones9000/local-piper/README.md

    NAME.onnx
    NAME.onnx.json.
    ```
-   **You will note that [huggingface](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0) does not provide names in this format and you will need to rename the files**g
+   **You will note that [huggingface](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0) does not provide names in this naming format and you will need to rename the files.**

 ## Usage